jonathanw82/Can_Share/README.md

 | password      | String   | Encrypted password of the user             |
 | type          | String   | Type of user (EG user or admin)            |

-I felt the login needed to be sa simple as possible hence keeping to only three bits of user data thay can add.
+I felt the login needed to be aa simple as possible hence keeping to only three bits of user data thay can add.
 The user type is added automatically behind the scenes.

 ## Defensive Design